 martinwolf publishes three proprietary indices (U.S., China and India Editions) that are used by IT sector businesses, international media, and the professionals at the firm to analyze the state of the industry.
 The MW IT Index remains the only index of its kind in the IT Services industry.

-All editions are tracked on a five-year historical basis beginning with a value of 1000.
+All editions are tracked on a five-year historical basis.

 MW IT Index® Global Edition

-The MW IT Index® (Global Edition) is a report of our proprietary analysis using securities that are weighted according to the market value of their outstanding shares through the fourth quarter of 2014.
+The MW IT Index® (Global Edition) is a report of our proprietary analysis using securities that are weighted according to the market value of their outstanding shares through the first quarter of 2015.
 The global edition of our Index combines our U.S., India and China editions, tracking companies and comparing them to public stock exchanges in each of these geographies.

 View the entire Index here.

 The MW IT Index® is a market-value-weighted index.
 The representation of each security in the index is proportional to its last sales price times the total number of shares outstanding, relative to the total market value of the respective index.

 Adjustments for securities being added to or deleted from the index, or capitalization changes, are made periodically.
 Stock splits and stock dividends are likewise adjusted for during the process.
 In the case of cash dividends, no adjustment is made.